 GoFundMe makes money from platform and transactions fees as well as donations provided by users.

-Fees are paid by the person, team, or organization that runs the campaign – not the donor themselves.
+Fees are paid by the person, team, or organization that runs the campaign – not the donors themselves.
 For instance, if a person donates $100 to a cause, then the donor receives anywhere between $90 to $98, depending on the location.

 Both fees vary per country.
 While, for instance, GoFunMe only charges a 2.9 percent transaction fee in the United States (at no additional platform fee charges), it’s platform fees in Belgium are 5 percent alongside a transaction fee of 2.45 percent.